 F. Term

-Section VV: Natural Gas
+Section V: Natural Gas

-V.A.
-General Supply Sourcing Strategy
+V.A General Gas Supply Sourcing Strategy

-At those sites where Valero is served by more than one pipeline, Valero prefers to maintain diversity of supply multiple pipelines.
-A preferred bidder would be capacble of delivering on more than one pipeline.
-Alternatively, Valero may split the supply between more than one supplier in order to maintain such diverity.
+At those sites where Valero is connected to more than one pipeline, Valero prefers to maintain diversity of supply by sourcing natural gas from at least two pipelines.
+A preferred bidder would be capable of delivering on more than one pipeline.
+Alternatively, Valero may split the supply between more than one supplier in order to maintain such diversity.

 At those sites that Valero is served by only one pipeline, Valero prefers to depend on a single supplier which can supply gas from more than one producing region feeding into the delivering pipeline.

-In Texas, Valero requires at least one supplier for each of its four contestable facilities (the Houston Refinery, Texas City Refinery, Corpus Christi Refinery - 1300 Cantwell Lane and the Clearlake Methanol Plant) to provide pressure controlled-swing supply.
+In Texas, Valero requires at least one supplier for each of its four contestable facilities (the Houston Refinery, Texas City Refinery, Corpus Christi Refinery - 1300 Cantwell Lane and the Clear Lake Methanol Plant) to provide pressure controlled-swing supply.

 At its plants in California and New Jersey Valero is seeking a single supplier that will provide natural gas as well as load balancing and scheduling services.
 Natural gas supply at the Krotz Springs Refinery is not included in the RFP at this time.